Select the food label sections below to learn about the different label elements.

 Directions for use A food label must have directions on how to use or prepare the food if needed for health and safety reasons.

 A food label must contain a list of ingredients.
-The Food Standards Code has rules that describe how each ingredient must be listed, what it is called, and how it is formatted.
+The Food Standards Code has rules that describe how each ingredient must be listed, what it is called and how the list is formatted.
+There are also extra requirements if an ingredient contains allergens.

 To help consumers avoid foods that are not safe for them to eat due to health conditions they may have, the Food Standards Code lists mandatory advisory statements, warning statements and allergen declarations that must be shown on a food label depending on the type of food and its ingredients.